 India's New Labour Code is no longer a future event — it's here.
 With an effective date of 1 April 2026, the Code on Wages 2019 is reshaping how salaries are structured for crores of salaried Indians.
-If you're a salaried employee, your Basic Salary, HRA, LTA, PF deduction, and Gratuity are all changing — and your take-home pay will be affected.
+Your Basic, HRA, LTA, PF, and Gratuity are all changing — here's exactly what it means for your pocket.

-1. What Is the New Labour Code?
+1 What Is the New Labour Code?

 The Government of India consolidated 29 existing labour laws into 4 simplified Labour Codes.
 The one most directly impacting salaried employees is the Code on Wages, 2019, which redefines what counts as "wages" and requires that wages form at least 50% of total remuneration.